Chime Review: Checking & Savings

 Chime advertises itself as a bank built by a tech company, so it’s no surprise that it’s on top of things when it comes to mobile usability.

-The Chime bank app is flush with options for automation and notifications and comes with everything you need from a bank, right from your phone.
+The Chime app has many options for automation and notifications and includes everything you need from a bank right from your phone.

-Deposit paper checks, make transfers and monitor your balance — wherever you are.
+You can deposit paper checks, make transfers, and monitor your balance — anywhere you have an internet connection.

-Current users on both iOS and Android seem to be happy.
-The app currently holds a 4.8-star rating (out of 5) in the App Store, and 4.5 stars (out of 5) in the Google Play Store.
+Current users on both iOS and Android are happy.
+The app has a 4.8-star rating (out of 5) in the App Store and 4.7 stars (out of 5) in the Google Play Store.

 Early Direct Deposit

-You can enroll in direct deposit right from the app, and Chime sends you the required form to give your employer.
+You can enroll in direct deposit from the app, and Chime sends you the required form to give to your employer.

 Savings Automation